Be money smart

 Pathways available include a 21-Day Money Bootcamp, International Students, Starting University, Savings, Budgeting, Debt, Risk Management.

-Please note that information about the online learning pathways you have undertaken, and the scores achieved, will be visible to certain staff in University who will use this data to monitor the use of Blackbullion to help inform our financial capability work within the University.
+Please note that information about the online learning pathways you have undertaken and the scores achieved, will be visible to certain staff in the University, who will use this data to monitor the use of Blackbullion to help inform our financial capability work within the University.
 You can find information about data held and processed by Blackbullion in the Blackbullion Privacy Notice.

-It can be difficult to anticipate every expense you will be hit with during your time at University but being prepared for some of the unexpected costs involved is a good way of keeping your spending in check.
-Get ahead by incorporating these into your budget.
+It can be difficult to anticipate every expense you will encounter during your time at university, but being prepared for some of the unexpected costs involved is a good way of keeping your spending in check.
+Get ahead by incorporating these into your budget - watch our video and expand the drop-down links below the video for more information on hidden costs.

 -